jacobklo/TrickQuestions/README.md

-# InterviewQuestions
+# TrickQuestions

-This is the interview questions I have encounted or practiced.
+This is the trick questions I have encounted or practiced.
+Those are the one took me some time to think.